uw-vortex/VORTEX-handbook/07-funding-sources.md

 2. After approval of the $500 award, apply for Faculty and Departmental travel assistance.
 The form can be found on the KHS Graduate Community Group on LEARN under: Table of Contents > KHS Forms > Travel/Expense Claim and Conference Information > Department/Faculty Conference Funding Application Form.
 Send this completed/signed form to the KHS Graduate Coordinator along with a copy of your GSRDA approval email from GSPA.

 ### Departmental sources
 **Health** offers some funds to support student travel, up to $200 for MSc students, and up to $300 for PhD students.
-For more information, see the [AHS website](https://uwaterloo.ca/applied-health-sciences/current-graduates/policies-procedures/travel-assistance-and-travel-claims).
+For more information, see the [Health website](https://uwaterloo.ca/applied-health-sciences/current-graduates/policies-procedures/travel-assistance-and-travel-claims).
 There are rolling deadlines on April 1, August 1, and December 1.

 **Health** also has the Undergraduate Research Experiential Fund to help undergraduates travel to present their work.
-More information can be found on the [AHS website](https://uwaterloo.ca/applied-health-sciences/current-undergraduates/funding-awards).
+More information can be found on the [Health website](https://uwaterloo.ca/applied-health-sciences/current-undergraduates/funding-awards).

 ### Lab sources
 The availability of lab funding will change year-to-year, although I value conference experience for graduate students and will try to fund at least one conference per year for graduate trainees (e.g., at minimum OEP or CSEP)